dmurphy18/dgm_misc/aix/README.txt

 package remains in the cache.

-The install script install_salt.sh as a number of self-explanatory options, which can be exmained using the -h option:
+The install script install_salt.sh as a number of self-explanatory options, which can be examined using the -h option:

     ./install_salt.sh -h